thruston/grid-banger/README.rst

 The modules are designed to work with Python 2.7 or better and with Python 3.4 or better.
 With Python 2.7, they are very slightly faster than with Python 3.6, but the functions are, and the results should be, identical.
-If you are using Python 3, then use `python3` (or whatever you call it) instead of `python` below.
+If you are still using Python 2, then use `python2` (or whatever you call it) instead of `python3` below.

 install
 -------

 ::

-    python setup.py install
+    python3 setup.py install

 usage
 -----